Chocolate Rum Balls

 Step nine

-Time to get the coconut and cocoa (the packaged kind you make hot cocoa with) and place them in little bowls.
+Get the shredded coconut and hot chocolate cocoa and place them in little bowls.

 Step ten